setms/book/docs/requirements/digest.md

 - Build prototypes.

 Reject requirements that don't contribute to the stated business objectives.
+Likewise, exclude business rules that don't need implementing in software.

 Ensure that requirements have acceptance criteria and, if possible, acceptance tests.
 Examples of acceptance criteria that aren't based on acceptance tests:

 - The number of open issues is under some maximum.
-- Training is in place.
 - Documentation is available.
+- Users received training.

 ## Requirements management

 Everyone must agree on the requirements:

+- The sponsor agrees that the requirements achieve the business objectives.
 - Customers agree that the requirements address their needs.
 - Developers agree that the requirements are possible and verifiable.
-- The sponsor agrees that the requirements achieve the business objectives.

 A **requirements baseline** is a set of reviewed and agreed upon requirements that serves as the basis for development.
 The analyst should place the baseline under change and version control.
 For effective change control, there needs to be a process for proposing, evaluating, and deciding on requirement changes.
 Impact analysis helps to assess the cost of proposed changes, as does having a traceability matrix.

 A **requirements traceability matrix** is a set of links between requirements and other artifacts, such as design and code elements.
-It also links functional requirements to higher-level user and business requirements and other related requirements.
+It also links functional requirements to higher-level user requirements, business requirements, and business rules.
 Each requirement is one record in a Requirements Management (RM) system.
 Requirements have attributes, like origin and status.